praetorian-inc/DVRF/README.md

-# Damn Vulnerable Router Firmware (DVRF) v0.4
+# Damn Vulnerable Router Firmware (DVRF) v0.5

 Thanks for checking out my project.
 The goal of this project is to simulate a real world environment to help people learn about other CPU architectures outside of the x86_64 space.
-This project will also help people get into discovering new things about hardware.
+This project is also for those who are curious about embedded research, but don't want to invest a lot of money.

-As of now this firmware is tailored for the Linksys E1550 Device.
-If you do not have one don't worry!
-There's also QEMU and I encourage end users to experiment with both environments.
+This firmware was developed by modifying the [GPL source code](http://downloads.linksys.com/downloads/gplcode/1224700471571/E1550_1.0.03.002.tar.gz) for the Linksys E1550.
+If you do not have an E1550 don't worry!
+There's always QEMU and I encourage end users to experiment with both environments.

 ### Installation
 To Install this binary onto your E1550 simply go to the Firmware Upgrade page `http://192.168.1.1/Upgrade.asp` and point the upgrade path to DVRF_v04.bin and click `"Upgrade"`